jokob-sk/NetAlertX/dockerfiles/README.md

 5. Database backup
    * Download the [original DB from GitHub](https://github.com/jokob-sk/Pi.Alert/blob/main/db/pialert.db).
    * Map the `pialert.db` file (⚠ not folder) from above to `/home/pi/pialert/db/pialert.db` (see [Examples](https://github.com/jokob-sk/Pi.Alert/tree/main/dockerfiles#-examples) for details).
-   * If facing issues (AJAX errors, can't write to DB, etc,) make sure permissions are set correctly, alternatively check the logs under `/home/pi/pialert/log`.
+   * If facing issues (AJAX errors, can't write to DB, etc,) make sure permissions are set correctly, and check the logs under `/home/pi/pialert/log`.
    * To solve permission issues you can also try to create a DB backup and then run a DB Restore via the **Maintenance > Backup/Restore** section.
-   * If the database is in read-only mode you can solve this by setting the owner and group by executing the following command on the host system: `docker exec pialert chown -R www-data:www-data /home/pi/pialert/db/pialert.db`.
+   * You can try also setting the owner and group of the `pialert.db` by executing the following on the host system: `docker exec pialert chown -R www-data:www-data /home/pi/pialert/db/pialert.db`.
 6. The container supports mapping to local User nad Group IDs.
 Specify the enviroment variables `HOST_USER_ID` and `HOST_USER_GID` if needed.
 7. You can override the port by specifying the `PORT` env variable.

-Config examples can be found below.
+Docker-compose examples can be found below.

 ## 📄 Examples